 Carrie has been teaching Pilates since 1992, Gyrotonics since 1995 and Yoga since 2000.
-She holds certifications in all three practices, has a B.A. in dance, and a previous career as a modern dancer.
+She holds certifications in all three practices, has a B.A. in dance and had a previous career as a modern dancer.
+Carrie received her Masters in Occupational Therapy from the University of New Mexico and currently practices pediatric occupational therapy in the school setting.
 She taught Tango in Taos, New Mexico with Mike Malixi starting 2009.
 The foundation of Tango Inform is based on investigations and feedback from Taos Tango students who participated in class labs.
 Considering other dancers feedback and her own experience, Carrie cultivated the material for Tango Inform.

 Tango inform has been a featured class at Tango Contradiction, Denver Tango Festival, San Diego Tango Festival, Tucson Tango Festival and Albuquerque Tango Festival.